ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>In the past two years we doubled down on our investment in developer experience and performance — in every single release we’ve been…</blockquote>

 <h3>2.
-Battling the API Bottleneck: How to Revitalize Slow Scripts and Reclaim Lost Hours - <a href="https://medium.com/code-like-a-girl/battling-the-api-bottleneck-how-to-revitalize-slow-scripts-and-reclaim-lost-hours-0d7d463b7d99" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Heartwarming Story Behind CSS’s New Logo and the Color That Changed the Web - <a href="https://medium.com/mikewcurtis/the-heartwarming-story-behind-csss-new-logo-and-the-color-that-changed-the-web-bb72fd8019fb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code Like A Girl`**
+✍️ **posted by `The You Design System`**

-<blockquote>Try these three methods on large datasets for improved performance.</blockquote>
+<blockquote>#rebeccapurple — A tribute to the girl who wanted a “big girl” name. ❤️</blockquote>

 <h3>3.
 This Man Controls 40% of the Internet and It’s a Problem - <a href="https://medium.com/notes-and-theories/this-man-controls-40-of-the-internet-and-its-a-problem-1b37a66e6185" target="_blank" rel="noopener noreferrer">link</a></h3>